Dennis V. Razis: Oncology in Greece

-In 1954 he travelled to USA, where he worked for the following seven years, in the clinical and research Departments of Internal Medicine and Medical Oncology in leading hospitals such as Illinois Research and Educational Hospital, Cook Country Hospital – in Chicago, Ill., and Memorial Sloan-Kettering Cancer Center and Roswell Park Memorial Hospital in New York and Buffalo, NY. respectively.
+In 1954 he travelled to USA, where he worked for the following seven years, in the clinical and research Departments of Internal Medicine and Medical Oncology in leading hospitals such as Illinois Research and Educational Hospital, Cook Country Hospital – in Chicago, Ill., and Memorial Sloan-Kettering Cancer Center and Roswell Park Memorial Hospital in New York and Buffalo, respectively.

 In 1961 he returned to pioneer modernizing Medical Oncology in Greece.
 He started working as a Scientific Advisor to the newly established Greek Cancer Society and consequently, with a group of U.S. trained physicians, he led the organization of the Cancer Institute of Piraeus where he served as President of the Scientific Committee, member of the Board of Directors, and Director of the First Medical Oncology Clinic in Greece.

 He was instrumental in creating the environment for training a considerable number of Greek Medical Oncologists at the Cancer Institute of Piraeus.
 He also promoted clinical cancer research transferring much of the knowledge he acquired in the US to a new generation of doctors who went on to spread the oncology specialty in universities and public hospitals.

 After socialization of Medicine, he joined Hygeia, the leading private hospital where he founded the first Medical Oncology Department in the private sector.
 Over the years, he served as President of the Scientific Committee and President of the Board of Directors.
 He is also credited with organizing the first Ethics Committee in a private hospital in Greece.

 The Delphi Society

-Razis has always maintained a keen interest in the environment as well as a deep Concern for increased population of the earth, which resulted from the rising standards of hygiene as well as advances in medicine, without the corresponding adjustment of the reproductive rate.
+Razis always maintained a keen interest in the environment, as well as a deep concern for increased population of the earth, which resulted from the rising standards of hygiene as well as advances in medicine, without the corresponding adjustment of the reproductive rate.
 He became increasingly worried about the possibilities of catastrophic and irreversible damage to the environment, what became known as the sixth mass extinction of life of earth.
 He founded the Delphi Society of which he presides since 1995.
 The society is concerned with the biological world view of human behavior and the current issues of modern humanism.

 The Delphi Society’s goals are embodied in The Delphi Declaration which aimed at contributing effectively to the principal issues confronting human kind today which are largely the prevention of global ecological disaster and the Creation of an environment supportive of peace and progress for all human beings.

 The Delphi Society organized two Interdisciplinary International Congresses with the participation of prominent Scientists and Nobel Laureates.
 Since 1996 Delphi Society organized Monthly scientific meetings in Athens on topics related to the social and ecological crises that threaten life on the planet with the 6th mass extinction.

 Affiliations

-Dr. Razis is a member of the American Society of Clinical Oncology, of the American Society of Surgical Oncology, a member of the International Humanist and Ethical Union and a permanent member of the International Academy of Humanism, whose membership is limited to 80 scholars and Nobel laureates from all scientific fields.
+Razis was a member of the American Society of Clinical Oncology, of the American Society of Surgical Oncology, a member of the International Humanist and Ethical Union and a permanent member of the International Academy of Humanism, whose membership is limited to 80 scholars and Nobel laureates from all scientific fields.